What Is Psychoneurosis

 Psychoneurosis is a type of mental disorder that occurs due to the complexity and sensitivity of the human mind and negatively affects daily life and quality of life.
-This disorder affects the person’s mood, thoughts and behavior, creating problems in social relationships and functionality.
+This disorder affects the person’s mood, thoughts, and behavior, creating problems in social relationships and functionality.
 Although the causes, symptoms and treatment methods of psychoneurosis vary from person to person, in general, this disorder occurs as a result of stress and traumas experienced by the individual.
-In this article we have written for you, we will try to answer all the questions about what psychoneurosis is, its causes and symptoms.
+In this article we have written for you, we will try to answer all the questions about what psychoneurosis is, its causes and its symptoms.

 What Is Psychoneurosis?